bsikute/Foundations-of-Development/README.md

 # GIT
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

-##Configure tooling
+## Configure tooling
 Configure user information for all local repositories
-    //Sets the name you want attached to your commit transactions
+    // Sets the name you want attached to your commit transactions
     $ git config --global user.name "[name]"
-    //Sets the email you want attached to your commit transactions
+    // Sets the email you want attached to your commit transactions
     $ git config --global user.email "[email address]"